 Your healthcare provider will look for and ask about signs and symptoms at the various stages of pregnancy including:

 You will probably have the following routine tests and procedures:

-The Centers for Disease Control and Prevention recommends vaginal/rectal culture for Group B streptococcus (at 35-37 weeks of pregnancy) to prevent infection of the baby during labor and delivery.
+The Centers for Disease Control and Prevention recommends a vaginal/rectal culture for Group B streptococcus (at 35-37 weeks of pregnancy) to prevent infection of the baby during labor and delivery.